Frank-Mayer/photon/README.md

 ## Keep it simple

 Do you already know the standard HTML, CSS, and JavaScript stack?
 Why learn a new one when the existing one is the best?
 Photon keeps the standard you already know.
-Components and subpages are defined in separate HTML files and Photon takes kare of the complicated rest.
+Templates and subpages are defined in separate HTML files and Photon takes kare of the complicated rest.

 ## Speed and performance